g0v/2020voting-guide/preprocessing/numbering/README.md

-# Numbering Legistator
+# Numbering legislator

-This script is for numbering legistator
+This script is for numbering legislator

 ## Source Format